FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 February 16, 1975 -- Bernie Parent made 25 saves and Reggie Leach's PPG gave Philly the eventual 4-3 win in Philly.
 Five Flyers had two-point efforts.
 The third period was scoreless.
 In the first period, Terry O'Reilly and Dave Schultz had each handed minors and a misconduct for an incident began when O'Reilly was whistled for charging then accelerated when Schultz, with O'Reilly in the box, elevated his stick towards O'Reilly who, in return, raised his skate blade towards Schultz.
 The scene led to a war of words between Bruins' exec Harry Sinden and NHL official Frank Udvari.
 Sinden challenged the on-ice call then Udvari told him "I'll explain the rule to you later."
 Sinden said "Get a referee with guts.
 What a dumb staff you've got."
 Udvari then said "Go to hell, I don't have to take that from you."
 Schultz ended up with a concussion and missed the next two games.
 The game was aired on NBC.

-December 28, 1975 -- Gregg Sheppard snapped a tie with 1:08 to play and Boston skated to a 4-2 win in Philly.
+December 28, 1975 -- Gregg Sheppard snapped a tie with 1:08 to play and Gilles Gilbert made 30 saves in Boston's 4-2 win at Philly.
 The Bruins outshot Philly 22-6 in the third period but didn't beat Wayne Stephenson (39 saves) until the GWG.
+Bobby Schmautz tied the game 2-2 in the second period and added an ENG.

 March 27, 1976 -- Reggie Leach netted his 58th goal late in the third period and the Flyers scored three PPGs in a 4-4 tie.
 Philly had a record of 19-1-8 in the last 28 games.
 The day prior to the game, Bobby Clarke and Barry Ashbee rushed rookie Paul Holmgren to a Boston hospital.
 Holmgren, who made his NHL debut March 25, developed a wound near his eye from a skate blade a few days earlier during an AHL game.
 While in the hospital, Holmgren nearly died from a reaction to an anesthetic.